-Childcare Report
+Daycares across St. Louis forgot about children, others accused of scaring kids as punishment

 These reports are generated from inspections by the Missouri Department of Health and Senior Services.
 The state agency does more than just investigate complaints, it also conducts spot checks and follow-up visits.
 You should also consider looking at a facility's complete inspection history by typing in the daycare name in the state’s inspection portal.

-Text in yellow = Interesting report
+Text in orange = Interesting report

-Text in green = Response from facility in report
+Text in green = Response from facility in "incident" column

 |Date